Enable SAML Authentication on a Site

 • Select Download Certificate if your IdP expects the required information in a different way.
 For example, if it wants you to enter the Tableau Cloud entity ID, ACS URL, and X.509 certificate in separate locations.

-For step 2, to import the metadata you exported in step 1, sign in to your IdP account, and use the instructions provided by the IdP’s documentation to submit the Tableau Cloud metadata.
+For step 6, use the instructions provided by the IdP’s documentation to submit the Tableau Cloud metadata.

 We highly recommend that you test the SAML configuration to avoid any locked out scenarios.
 Testing the configuration helps ensure that you have configured SAML correctly before changing the authentication type of your users to SAML.
 To test the configuration successfully, make sure that there is at least one user who you can sign in as who is already provisioned in the IdP and added to your Tableau Cloud with SAML authentication type configured.